abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 as practitioners we merely need to set ourselves on a wholesome, skillful course; we don't need to constantly frustrate ourselves or others by trying to comply with unrealistic notions of perfection.
-Usually our ideals—even wholesome ones—are filled with wishful thinking and fantasy.
+Usually our ideals---even wholesome ones---are filled with wishful thinking and fantasy.
 So it's important to ground our elevated standards in reality.
 By doing that, we can find a realistic course of action that supports our living skillfully.
 Applying the Dhamma in our day-to-day lives, we can learn to live with each other and with ourselves in a beneficial, wholesome way.